 Generating a PWM Signal

 The Servo PWM Pi Zero and Servo Pi are 16-channel, 12-bit PWM controllers for the Raspberry Pi, suitable for driving LEDs and radio control servos.
 The boards are based around the PCA9685 PWM I2C LED controller from NXT and can drive each of the 16 outputs with a 12-bit (4096 steps) duty cycle.
-For this tutorial, we will be using the Servo PWM Pi Zero and our Servo Pi Python library.
+This tutorial will use the Servo PWM Pi Zero and our Servo Pi Python library.

 What is PWM?

-PWM or Pulse Width Modulation is a method of generating a digital signal where the on and off periods can be set in the controller.
-Pulse Width Modulation has many uses but the most common are for controlling motors and generating the equivalent of an analogue voltage using digital means.
+PWM or Pulse Width Modulation generates a digital signal where the on and off periods can be set in the controller.
+Pulse Width Modulation has many uses, but the most common are controlling motors and generating the equivalent of an analogue voltage using digital means.

-The duration of the on time in a PWM signal is called the pulse width and the percentage of the on time compared to the off time is called the duty cycle.
+The duration of the on time in a PWM signal is called the pulse width, and the percentage of the on time compared to the off time is called the duty cycle.
 By altering the duty cycle, you can change the portion of the time the signal spends at 5V or 0V.
-If you connect an LED to one of the PWM outputs you can vary the brightness of the LED by adjusting the duty cycle.
-This happens because the LED receives the same amount of energy as it would with a lower analogue voltage so a duty cycle of 20% on a 5V signal would be the same as supplying the LED with a continuous 1V from an analogue power supply.
-This technique of generating an analogue voltage from digital pulses has a wide variety of uses within electronic circuits and is the method used to create a stable voltage in modern switch-mode power supplies like the ones found in computers and mobile phone chargers.
+If you connect an LED to one of the PWM outputs, you can vary the brightness of the LED by adjusting the duty cycle.
+This happens because the LED receives the same amount of energy as it would with a lower analogue voltage, so a duty cycle of 20% on a 5V signal would be the same as supplying the LED with a continuous 1V from an analogue power supply.
+Generating an analogue voltage from digital pulses has various uses within electronic circuits.
+It is the method used to create a stable voltage in modern switch-mode power supplies like the ones found in computers and mobile phone chargers.

 The graphic below shows five different duty cycles for a PWM signal from 0% to 100%.

 Each of the green vertical lines in the graph represents a clock cycle.
-The frequency of the clock cycles on the Servo PWM Pi Zero is programable and can be set between 40Hz to 1000Hz.
-When driving LEDs, you want to pick a frequency which is high enough for the human eye not to notice the flickering.
+The frequency of the clock cycles on the Servo PWM Pi Zero is programmable and can be set between 40Hz to 1000Hz.
+When driving LEDs, you want to pick a frequency high enough for the human eye not to notice the flickering.
 Anything above 200Hz should be suitable.

 Using the Servo PWM Pi Zero with Python

-We will use the AB Electronics python library to talk to the Servo PWM Pi Zero, to download the library visit our Python Library and Demos knowledge base article.
+We will use the AB Electronics UK Python library to talk to the Servo PWM Pi Zero.
+To download the library, visit our Python Library and Demos knowledge base article.

-You will need to enable i2c on your Raspberry Pi, see our other tutorial on i2c: I2C, SMBus and Raspbian Linux.
+You must enable i2c on your Raspberry Pi; see our other tutorial on i2c: I2C, SMBus and Raspbian Linux.

-The AB Electronics python library uses two libraries called python-smbus and RPi.GPIO, you can install both libraries using apt-get with the following commands.
+The AB Electronics UK Python library uses two libraries called python3-smbus and RPi.GPIO, you can install both libraries using apt-get with the following commands.

 Generating a PWM signal

-If you haven’t done so already install your Servo PWM Pi Zero onto your Raspberry Pi by connecting it to the GPIO header.
+If you haven’t done so, install your Servo PWM Pi Zero onto your Raspberry Pi by connecting it to the GPIO header.